 | 1990 ||Tax on Legal Services Amicus Briefs |

 Following a request from the Governor for an advisory opinion on proposed legislation to extend the sales tax to legal services, the BBA and the MBA submitted an amicus brief arguing that such an extension violates both the Massachusetts and United States Constitutions.

 Commonwealth v.
 Abimael Colon-Cruz, Jose Colon and Miguel Angel Rosado

 The Boston Bar Association filed an amicus brief in Commonwealth v.
 Abimael Colon-Cruz, Jose Colon and Miguel Angel Rosado, challenging the constitutionality of the Massachusetts death penalty statute enacted in 1982.
-The brief also argued imposes “devastating burdens on the Bar,
+The brief also argued that it imposed “devastating burdens on the Bar."

 The Boston Bar Association filed its first brief opposing the death penalty in Commonwealth v.
 O'Neal, a case regarding the constitutionality of a law mandating use of the death penalty for a murder committed in the course of rape or attempted rape.
 The brief argued that the death penalty is not an effective deterrent for a rapist-murderer because such a defendant would not consider variations in punishments given their twisted and psychotic mental state.
 The brief also established mainstays of the BBA's arguments against the death penalty: the possibility of mistake, the disparate impact on minorities, and the massive expenses inherent in these cases.
 The court overturned the state's unconstitutional mandatory death penalty provision.